Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 How to calculate Sessions

-Median weekly number of sessions for B2C less than 50 employees is 1,850.
+Median weekly number of sessions for B2C with less than 50 employees is 1,850.
 For B2C companies with more than 50 employees, that number jumps to 9,050.
-For B2B companies, weekly sessions would be 1,020 and 3,284 respectively.
+For B2B companies, weekly sessions would be between 1,020 and 3,300.

 How to visualize Sessions?

 To visualize your Sessions data, use a chart that is easy to segment, such as a bar chart.